KSaifStack/PlanForge/README.md

 ## What I Learned

-Building DockTask taught me valuable software engineering lessons:
+Building DockTask taught me valuable lessons:

 ### Memory Optimization (63% Reduction)
 In version 0.1, countdown timers for completed or removed tasks continued running in the background, accumulating on the memory stack.
 This caused memory usage to grow from ~500MB to over 1000MB during extended sessions.